lauren-alexandra/lauren-alexandra.github.io/_projects/zoonosis-risk.md

 The most recent wintering period for migratory waterfowl (10/20/2024-01/31/2025) was studied using the [USGS Daily Values Service](https://waterservices.usgs.gov/docs/dv-service/daily-values-service-details), querying for surface water temperature from a [main habitat inlet](https://waterdata.usgs.gov/monitoring-location/11452900).
 Daily mean, minimum, and maxium temperature values were calculated and displayed concurrently with holoviews.

-Synanthropic species associated with agricultural environments in North America (Owen et al., 2021) and [observed in Yolo Bypass Wildlife Area](https://ebird.org/hotspot/L443535/bird-list), encompassing species in the orders Charadriiformes (shorebirds), Anseriformes (ducks and geese), Columbiformes (pigeons and doves), and Passeriformes (perching birds), were targeted for the county.
 The species occurrences data was accessed by the Python client for the [GBIF API](https://techdocs.gbif.org/en/openapi/v1/occurrence#/) and subset for the temporal scope, species of interest, and habitat coordinates.
 Each occurrences CSV file was ingested using the [pandas](https://pandas.pydata.org/) library.
 Species occurrence was normalized by month for the sampling effort and reduced to four species: *Agelaius phoeniceus*, *Anser caerulescens*, *Charadrius vociferus*, and *Passerculus sandwichensis*.
 Both daily and monthly observations for the four species were plotted over the winter period.

 #### Analysis